Bear Valley Buttes

 Bear Valley Buttes is a geologic feature that overlooks Bear Valley in Colusa County, California.
 The Buttes are approximately 1.5 miles long and its highest peak stands at 2,166 ft (660 m) above sea level.
-The Buttes are composed from the upturned marine sediments of the Great Valley Sequence that once formerly made up the floor of the Central Valley.
+The Buttes are composed of the upturned marine sediments of the Great Valley Sequence that once formerly made up the floor of the Central Valley.